 Before you choose the adhesive for your product, there are certain factors that you should consider.
 You can proceed in the following ways:

 - Adhesive Properties: Factors like exposure to water or humidity, and temperature can affect the bond of a label adhesive.
 So, it is very important to take into consideration when, where, and how the products will be used.
 This will make sure that you choose the right material, which is designed to survive the intended environment.
 The material of the surface on which the adhesive is applied largely determines the type of pressure-sensitive adhesive.

 Following are the four main types of the label adhesives:

-- Permanent Adhesives: Permanent label adhesives are the most commonly used and cost effective options.
-As they are non-removable, permanent adhesives can only be removed with the help of solvents..
-These types of adhesive are usually suitable for corrugated boards, films, and non-polar surfaces.
+- Permanent Adhesives: Permanent label adhesives are the most commonly used and cost-effective options.
+As they are non-removable, permanent adhesives can only be removed with the help of solvents.
+These types of adhesives are usually suitable for corrugated boards, films, and non-polar surfaces.
 These adhesives are not recommended for labeling surfaces that are highly curved.

 - Removable Adhesives: Removable label adhesives hold fast and do not fall off easily.
 As their name suggests, these labels are removable.
 Unlike the permanent adhesives, they do not destroy the label upon removal.

 - Cold Temperature Adhesives: These adhesives are specially used for labels that are designed to be applied to cold surfaces, usually below 25°F.

 - Repositionable Adhesives: These adhesives can be removed and applied again several times over an extended time span.
 These are typically used on flat surfaces, thus making them the best choice for large applications that involve careful placement.